greenelab/deep-review/sections/04_study.md

 typically evaluated by 3-state (i.e., Q3) and 8-state (i.e., Q8) accuracy, respectively.
 Qi et al. developed a multi-task deep learning method to simultaneously predict several local structure properties including secondary structures [@doi:10.1371/journal.pone.0032235].
-Cheng group predicted secondary structure using deep belief networks [@doi:10.1109/TCBB.2014.2343960].
-Zhou developed an iterative deep learning framework to simultaneously predict secondary structure, backbone torsion angles and solvent accessibility [@doi:10.1038/srep11476].
-However, none of these deep learning methods achieved significant improvement over PSIPRED in terms of Q3 accuracy.
-In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy over a shallow learning architecture conditional neural fields [@doi:
-10.1002/pmic.201100196] by using a deep supervised and convolutional generative stochastic network[@arXiv:1403.1347], but did not report any results in terms of Q3 accuracy.
-In 2016 Wang and Xu developed a deep convolutional neural fields (DeepCNF) model and showed that this model can significantly improve secondary structure prediction in terms of both Q3 and Q8 accuracy[@doi:10.1038/srep18962].
+Spencer, Eickholt and Cheng predicted secondary structure using deep belief networks [@doi:10.1109/TCBB.2014.2343960].
+Heffernan and Zhou et al. developed an iterative deep learning framework to simultaneously predict secondary structure, backbone torsion angles and solvent accessibility [@doi:10.1038/srep11476].
+However, none of these deep learning methods achieved significant improvement over PSIPRED [@doi:10.1006/jmbi.1999.3091] in terms of Q3 accuracy.
+In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy over a shallow learning architecture conditional neural fields [@doi:10.1002/pmic.201100196] by using a deep supervised and convolutional generative stochastic network[@arXiv:1403.1347], but did not report any results in terms of Q3 accuracy.
+In 2016 Wang and Xu et al. developed a deep convolutional neural fields (DeepCNF) model that can significantly improve secondary structure prediction in terms of both Q3 and Q8 accuracy[@doi:10.1038/srep18962].
 DeepCNF possibly is the first that reports Q3 accuracy of 84-85%, much higher than the 80% accuracy maintained by PSIPRED for more than 10 years.
 It is also reported that DeepCNF can improve prediction of solvent accessibility and disorder regions [@doi:10.1007/978-3-319-46227-1_1].
 This improvement may be mainly due to the introduction of convolutional neural fields to capture long-range sequential information, which is important for beta strand prediction.
 Nevertheless, improving secondary structure prediction from 80% to 84-85% is unlikely to result in a similar amount of improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.